-Walt Disney World has shared a sneak peek at the newly reimagined guest rooms at Contemporary Resort.
-In this post, we’ll take a look at photos of the “Incredibles Injection,” offer first impressions on how these compare to other refurbished rooms in WDW hotels, and express a bit of disappointment that this doesn’t address the hotel’s biggest problem points.
+Walt Disney World has shared a sneak peek at the newly reimagined guest rooms at Contemporary Resort and other changes coming to the hotel.
+This post features photos of the “Incredibles Injection,” first impressions on how these compare to other refurbished rooms in WDW hotels, and more.
+(Updated August 20, 2021.)

 Let’s start by quickly recapping what’s happening with Disney’s Contemporary Resort.
 This was actually the first Deluxe Resort (non-DVC) to reopen at Walt Disney World last summer, with many guests being relocated to it since their chosen hotels were closed.
 We did a stay around then, and shared thoughts in Contemporary Resort Report: Good Garden, Terrible Tower?